 GDS allows you to execute a wide range of interactive data visualization operations without having to spend any money.
-All you need to do is create a Google Account if you haven’t already imported your data – you ‘re ready to visualize your data without any hassles!
+All you need to do is create a Google Account if you haven’t already imported your data.
+And with this, you’re ready to visualize your data without any hassles!

-The final number on your Tableau data visualization bill will display depending on the number of roles you are purchasing, and wherever you plan to host data on or on your Tableau servers.
+The final number on your Tableau data visualization bill will vary depending on the number of roles you are purchasing, and wherever you plan to host data on or on your Tableau servers.